YashovardhanSinghal/Zoo-Management-System/README.md

 Roll No : 2022591
 ______________________________________________________________________
 ## Overview:
-The Zoo Management System is a Java application designed to manage a virtual zoo.
+The Zoo Management System is a 'Java' application designed to manage a virtual zoo.
 This system allows administrators to add, modify, and remove attractions, set up visitor discounts, manage visitor information, and purchase tickets for zoo attractions.
 It also includes features like special deals and membership options that visitors can use while buying tickets.